revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

 ---

-5.Can a particular value changed using index in python?
+5.How can a particular value be changed using index in python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)